krake747/hangar-747/README.md

 This document outlines the roadmap, goals, and topics I will cover to build a strong foundational understanding of DevOps and cloud-native engineering.
-I already work as a full-stack developer (frontend + backend), and now I want to extend my skills into platform engineering, automation, and cloud operations.
+I already work as a full-stack developer (frontend and backend), and now I want to extend my skills into platform engineering, automation, and cloud operations.

 ## Goals